 Imagine growing older, moving closer to your retirement date, and realising that you will not get a health insurance plan for an affordable cost anymore - so, you've to make the choice - of either going without a health cover or paying an unreasonable premium for a mediocre cover!

 - A corporate medical insurance policy is not personalised to your family's long-term medical needs: An insurance cover is an extremely personal product that must be customised to your specific needs.

 However, when a corporate policy is designed, it is done considering the budget limitations your company might allocate.
 As your company's HR tries to get the best possible deal for the employee group, at the least possible cost, you will end up with -

-- A less than optimal cover, that won't provide adequate sum assured for all your family's health care expenses
+- A less than optimal cover, that won't provide adequate sum insured for all your family's health care expenses

 - A 'one-size fits all' plan that won't be personalised to your needs and medical history.